specs at a glance

 what does DeepSeek V4 Pro cost?

-$0.435 per 1M input tokens and $0.87 per 1M output — the cheapest model we track.
+$0.435 per 1M input tokens and $0.87 per 1M output — #4 cheapest of the 26 models we track.
 Coding workloads are output-heavy, so weight the output rate when budgeting.
 Run your own volume through the AI API cost calculator for a monthly estimate.

 where can you use it?